 The program is ideal whether you are new to the field or someone with experience who wants to obtain credentials to improve your career options.
 Graduates are eligible to write the Veterinary Technician National Examination (VTNE) and thus qualify for registration in Canada and in many parts of the United States.

-These ADMISSIONS DOCUMENTS must be completed and submitted to the Registrar's Veterinary Technology Admissions Officer (after program application and student number obtained).
+These admission documents must be completed and submitted to the Registrar's Veterinary Technology Admissions Officer (after program application and student number obtained).
 Download documents here:

 Attend an Information Session, receive a tour of the VTEC Teaching Clinic, and have all your questions answered!